derrian-distro/LoRA_Easy_Training_Scripts/README.md

 ## Changelog

+- Feb 14, 2023
+  - Updated the scripts to support the new parameter Kohya added, noise_offset
+    - I haven't tested it myself yet, but supposedly having this set will improve generation of very bright and very dark elements.
+Kohya recommends a value of 0.1
+  - Added the verbose option to the `lora_resize` script, I also wanted to add a way to output this to a text file, but I wan't able to find a way to do so cleanly.
+I will revisit this another time.
+  - Added a queue system to the `lora_resize` script, it works very similar to my queue system when using the `lora_train_popup.py` queue system.
+  - It seems like the multi-gpu option is baked into the code and will automatically use the gpus you have set when using `accelerate config`, I suggest that if you want to use multiple gpus to re-run the `accelerate config` to account for that, as right now, most people have it set up such that only one gpu is used.
 - Feb 12, 2023
   - released v4 of the installers
     - had to remove the python and git check because it wasn't working as expected